Contents

 Compound Sentences

-Compound sentences refer to sentences whose independent clauses are more than one.
-Meaning, their minimum independent clauses are two, and they do not have dependent clauses.
-These independent clauses are joined together using conjunctions, or punctuation.
-The punctuation mark used is the semi-colon and conjunctions include: and, but, yet, for, so, nor, and or.
+Compound sentences consist of two or more independent clauses and do not contain dependent clauses.
+These independent clauses are joined using conjunctions or punctuation.
+Common coordinating conjunctions include and, but, yet, for, so, nor, and or.
+A semicolon may also be used to join closely related clauses.

 Examples:

 - Mary is cooking, but Moses is washing the dishes.
-(The sentence has two verbs “cooking” and “washing,” hence two clauses.
-The clauses are joined together by the conjunction “but”)
+(The clauses are joined by the conjunction “but.”)

 - My vehicle broke down; I arrived late.
-(The semi-colon joins the clauses in this sentence)
+(The semicolon links the two independent clauses.)

 Complex Sentences

-These sentences have a main clause and a dependent clause (at least one).
-Additionally, complex sentences have to subordinate conjunctions which indicate a dependent clause, such include, like because, after, as, although, how, before, since, if, once, then, where, until, whether, that, till, and while.
+Complex sentences contain one independent clause and at least one dependent clause.
+They use subordinating conjunctions to introduce the dependent clause, such as because, after, as, although, before, since, if, once, when, where, until, whether, that, while, and others.

 Examples:

 - I missed my exam because I was late.
-(The independent clause is “I missed my exam,” whereas the dependent clause is “because I was late” and the subordinating conjunction is “because”)
+(The independent clause is “I missed my exam,” and the dependent clause is “because I was late.”)

-- I cooked hurriedly after his arrival. (“I cooked hurriedly” is the independent clause whereas the dependent clause is “after his arrival” and “after” is the subordinating conjunction)
+- I cooked hurriedly after he arrived. (“I cooked hurriedly” is the independent clause, while “after he arrived” is the dependent clause.)

 Examples: